GreenStoneWei/Eyes_on_Taiwan/README.md

 ## Features and Tech used

-- Linux Crontab: to assign scheduled scraping tasks.
+- Linux Crontab: to assign scheduled scraping and computational tasks.
+    1. Crawl 9 source news.
+    2. Fix images that didn't scrape - call Google Image Search API under specific news domain.
+    3. Calculate and generate tags, abstracts and similar article
+    4. Call Google Cloud API to translate article content.
 - Article **Recommender System** - find similar articles based on [tf-idf](https://zh.wikipedia.org/wiki/Tf-idf) analysis method:
     1. Set up stemmers and stop words then slice each valid word.
     2. Calculate the term frequency of each article and all article corpus.